 – Gain time by eliminating repetitive tasks and concentrating only on those that add value.

-– Customer relations are smoother, thanks to regular, personalised follow-ups.
+– Customer relations are smoother, thanks to regular, personalized follow-ups.

 – More secure cash flow.

 Setting up a Robotic Process Automation (RPA) system will save you considerable time when reconciling your bank accounts.
-It will automatically associate each order, each invoice and each corresponding payment.
+It will automatically associate each order, invoice, and corresponding payment.
 You will spot any irregularities quickly and correct them within seconds.
 Paying a duplicate invoice or claiming payment from the wrong customer will be a thing of the past.

 By automating your bank reconciliation, you can eliminate human error and identify late payments more quickly.
-By accurately identifying these delays, you’ll be better able to focus on certain at-risk customers.
-As a result, your cash flow is also more secure.
+By accurately identifying these delays, you’ll be better able to focus on certain at-risk customers—prompting more considered business decisions.
+And as a result, your cash flow is also more secure.

 Automating your account reconciliations also reduces the risk of fraud by clearly defining the process.
-Automating the process increases the difficulty of fraud, as the system automatically associates each invoice with its payment and defines each authorization in advance.
+Automating the process increases the difficulty of fraudulent activities, as the system automatically associates each invoice with its payment and defines each authorization in advance.

 Moreover, this is the best way to identify and defend against cheque fraud.
 The system can now quickly detect blank, altered, and checks without an invoice.
-No more risk of theft, embezzlement or employee fraud!
+This means no more risk of theft, embezzlement or employee fraud.

-Bank reconciliation is a real way of ensuring regular monitoring of your bill payments and, therefore, your cash flow.
-By checking your transactions and bank balances in your accounts at a given time, you can compare them with the statement issued by the bank simultaneously.
+Bank reconciliation is a key way of ensuring regular monitoring of all your financial transactions, therefore keeping an eye on your cash flow.
+By checking your transactions and bank balances in your accounts at a given time (like the month-end close), you can compare them with the statement issued by the bank at the same time.

 This check enables you to identify the payment status of your invoices.
-It is, therefore, a key element in managing your financial flows.
+It is, therefore, a key element in managing your financial flows and making smart business decisions.

-In the age of digitalisation and the increasing dematerialisation of your processes (invoices, means of payment, etc.), investing in good reconciliation software to automate bank reconciliation might yet be the shortest way to success.
+In the age of digitalization of financial processes (invoices, means of payment, etc.), investing in good reconciliation software to automate bank reconciliation might just be the shortest route to success.